Atharva-Sabde/Advanced_Java/README.md

         2. Convert data from String type to primitive type by using parseXXX() methods (wrapper classes)

         This method is complex and timeconsuming, so instead of this conversion we use Scanner.
+2. Scanner            [ java.util.Scanner]
+    - </>
+        1. Create Scanner class object.

+            `Scanner s = new Scanner(System.in);`

+        2. Read dynamic input from Scanner

+            (a) To read primitive data as dynamic input : public xxx nextXxx()

+                `public int nextInt()`

+                `public float nextFloat()`

+            (b) To read String data as dynamic input:

+                `public String next()`

+                `public String nextLine()`

+            BufferReader and Scanner needs two instructions to take dynamic input i.e  : 1.
+Display request message
+            2. Read the dynamic input

+            BufferReader and Scanner do not provide the security to our data. (passwords , pins)

+            To overcome above problems , we use Console.